DataDog/integrations-core/docs/dev/agent_integration.md

 ## Configure the developer tool

-Assuming you've installed [the Agent Integration Developer Tool][102], configure the tool for the `integrations-extras` repo:
+Assuming you've installed [the Agent Integration Developer Tool][102], configure the tool for the `integrations-extras` repository.

 1. Optionally, if your `integrations-extras` repo is somewhere other than `$HOME/dd/`, adjust the `ddev` configuration file:
    ```